-COVERAGE: Applies to all respondents in employment during reference week or on a government
+COVERAGE: Applies to all respondents in employment during reference week or on a government scheme.

 NOTES: This variable is derived from ACTWKDY(1-7).
-This is a derived variable, please see User
+This is a derived variable, please see User Guide Volume 4 for further guidance.

 WKFRI - Whether worked on a Friday